Early Detection of Forest Calamities in Homogeneous Stands -- Deep Learning Applied to Bark-Beetle Outbreaks: Early Detection Framework

-If multiple anomalies were detected within the anomaly window, only the first anomaly was considered, while subsequent detections were assigned a score of zero to ensure that models are not rewarded multiple times for a single defoliation event.
+If multiple anomalies were detected within the anomaly window, only the first anomaly was considered, while subsequent detections were assigned a score of zero to ensure that the models are not rewarded multiple times for a single defoliation event.

-The Pre-Defoliation Score provides a robust framework for evaluating early forest disturbance detection.
-By prioritizing timely anomaly identification while penalizing false alarms and delayed detections, this metric offers a meaningful way to compare models, even in the absence of perfectly labeled ground truth data.
-Future studies can leverage this approach to improve remote sensing-based monitoring of forest health.
+The Pre-Defoliation Score provides a robust framework to evaluate early forest disturbance detection.
+By prioritizing timely anomaly identification while penalizing false alarms and delayed detections, this metric offers a meaningful way to compare models, even in the absence of perfectly labeled ground-truth data.
+Future studies can leverage this approach to improve remote sensing-based forest health monitoring.